intersystems-community/vscode-objectscript/README.md

-# intersystems-cos README
+# cos-vscode README

-This is the README for your extension "intersystems-cos".
+This is the README for your extension "cos-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features